MaciejGawel/strangler/overview.md

 # Overview

-In this exercise you will learn how to migrate from legacy monolith application to the cloud-native microservices.
+In this exercise, you will learn how to migrate from legacy monolith application to the cloud-native microservices.
 We'll use practices from Martin Fowler's [Strangler Fig Application][1] to slowly strangle away from a legacy system using microservices.

-In this classes you will:
+In this class, you will:

 1. Deploy legacy monolith application in Docker container.
 1. Deploy [Netflix Open Source Software][2] (Netflix OSS)
   - Eureka
   - Zuul
+  - Zipkin
 1. Break monolith into several microservices
 1. Strangle legacy application with new microservices deployed in Docker